ukaner/invoice-to/README.md

 # Invoice.to

-This repository is the source code of [invoice.to](https://invoice.to), an online service that helps you generate invoice, send them to your clients and receive payments.
+This repository is the source code of [invoice.to](https://invoice.to), an online service that helps you generate invoices, send them to your clients and receive payments.
 Contributions to this project are welcome.

 ## Installation